-403. SPECIAL PROBLEMS FOR GRADUATE STUDENTS.
+For graduate students recommended by their chairmen and approved by the instructor in charge for independent, advanced work,

+- 407. Thesis and Research.
 Fall and spring.
 Credit and hours to be arranged.
-Department staff.
-For students recommended by their chairmen and approved by the instructor in charge for independent, advanced work.

-407. THESIS AND RESEARCH.
-Fall and spring.
-Credit and hours to be arranged.
 Registration with permission of the chairman of the graduate committee and the instructor.
-Misses Patterson, Blackwell, Moser, Rhodes, and Mrs. Nelson.
+Misses Patterson, Blackwell, Moser, Rhodes, and Mrs. Nelson. - 437.
+Adult Education.

-437. ADULT EDUCATION.
 Fall.
 Credit two or three hours.
-Seniors admitted by permission of the instructor.
+For seniors and graduate students.
 Miss Patterson.
-T 4-5:45.
-Fifth floor, East Wing.